mbrooker/mbrooker-blog/_posts/2026-03-20-ic-leadership.md

 > The victorious man in the day of crisis is the man who has the serenity to accept what he cannot help and the courage to change what must be altered.<sup>[1](#foot1)</sup>

 Let me assume that you want to continue to be a valuable tech leader.
 You want your teams and organizations to succeed.
-That you're willing to sound less smart and less sure, in interests of being right and helpful.
+That you're willing to sound less smart and less sure, in the interests of being right and helpful.

 In that case, and I hope that is the case, your job has changed.
 Your job, for the foreseeable future, is to have the humility to accept that many of your heuristics are wrong, the courage to believe some are still right, and the curiosity to actively learn the difference.